 The diagnosis is based on the results of a spinal tap and blood tests.

 Some children die of meningitis even after receiving appropriate treatment.

 Vaccination can help prevent certain bacterial infections that lead to meningitis.

 Antibiotics are given to treat the infection.

 Meningitis can occur at any age.
-Meningitis is similar in older children, adolescents, and adults (see Acute Bacterial Meningitis) but different in newborns and infants.
+Meningitis is similar in older children, adolescents, and adults (see page Acute Bacterial Meningitis) but different in newborns and infants.

 Children at particular risk of meningitis include those with sickle cell disease and those lacking a spleen.
 Children with congenital deformities of the face and skull may have defects in the bones that allow bacteria access to the meninges.
 Children who have a weakened immune system, such as those with AIDS or those who have received chemotherapy, are more susceptible to meningitis.

 Meningitis in newborns usually results from an infection of the bloodstream (sepsis).
 The infection is typically caused by bacteria acquired from the birth canal, most commonly group B streptococci, Escherichia coli, and Listeria monocytogenes.
 Older infants and children usually develop infection through contact with respiratory secretions from infected people.
 Bacteria that infect older infants and children include Streptococcus pneumoniae and Neisseria meningitidis.
 Haemophilus influenzae type b was the most common cause of meningitis, but widespread vaccination against that organism has now made it a rare cause.
 Current vaccines against Streptococcus pneumoniae and Neisseria meningitidis (pneumococcal and meningococcal conjugate vaccines) should also make these organisms rare causes of childhood meningitis.